 External work includes membership of national and international committees and working groups.

-Appointed as Professor in Midwifery in the School of Health Sciences at the University of Nottingham in September 2011, Helen leads the School's Maternal Health and Wellbeing Research Group and is head of the Division of Midwifery.
+Appointed as Professor in Midwifery in the School of Health Sciences at the University of Nottingham in September 2011, Helen leads the School's Maternal Health and Wellbeing Research Group.

 I have experience in curriculum-planning and teaching on a range of midwifery programmes including undergraduate, Return to Practice and Adaptation and Masters programmes for midwives and other… read more

-I have experience in curriculum-planning and teaching on a range of midwifery programmes including undergraduate, Return to Practice and Adaptation and Masters programmes for midwives and other health professionals.
-I have acted as link lecturer and been a module and course leader.
+I have experience in curriculum-planning and teaching on a range of midwifery programmes including undergraduate, Return to Practice and Adaptation and Masters programmes for midwives and other maternity professionals.
+I have been a module and programme lead on multidisciplinary research-related provision and managed education teams.

-My research interests include all aspects of midwifery practice and the provision and organisation of maternity care.
 Previous work has included research in antenatal education, care during labour and the postpartum and includes the views and experiences of childbearing women, their families and care-givers.
-Work in knowledge transfer includes the development, introduction and evaluation of evidence based guidelines for midwifery led care during labour.
-Current research focuses on early labour and preparation for labour.